 Image to the right: Protein aggregate associated to lipid vescile – Aggregates of the Parkinson's disease-related protein alfa-synuclein (green) associate to model lipid membranes in giant vesicles (red).
 The image is a made with fluorescence confocal microscopy.
-Image: Marie Grey, Patrik Brundin, Sara Linse, Emma Sparr (Click for higher resolution images.)
+Image: Marie Grey, Patrik Brundin, Sara Linse, Emma Sparr (Click to enlarge.)

 Emma Sparr at the Nobel Prize schoolvisit 2013 together with Chemistry Laureates Mike Levitt and Arieh Warshel, Prize in Chemistry committee member Sven Lidin, and Ph.D.
 Sebastian Björklund.
 (Click for high resolution) Photo: Annika Moberg/Young Academy of Sweden

-Click for high resolution portrait.
+Click for a high resolution press photo.
 Photo: Kennet Ruona

 Family: Husband and 3 sons born in 2004, 2006 and 2010